royalwang/spring-boot-demo-1/mvc/README.md

 # Spring MVC Demo

-This repository serves as a basic demo of a Spring MVC application.
+This module serves as a basic demo of a Spring MVC application.

 In IntelliJ IDEA, the Run/Debug Configuration settings should be as follows: